Four Sacrifices That Please God

 Other Levites were required to present sacrifices on the altar – ‘making atonement’ (v.49).
 As we saw earlier, a simplified definition of atonement is ‘at-one-ment’.
 In other words, God providing a means through which people can be at one with him.

 This was the pattern throughout the Old Testament.
 The need for sacrifice and the making of atonement prefigured the final, complete and sufficient sacrifice of Jesus.
-Such passages remind us of how amazing it is that sacrifices are no longer necessary because of the one true and perfect sacrifice of Jesus.
+Such passages remind us of how amazing it is that sacrifices for sin are no longer necessary because of the one true and perfect sacrifice of Jesus.

 Thank you, Lord, that all that is required of us today is a response to your sacrifice; to offer you the sacrifices of praise, of our bodies, of doing good and sharing with others.
 Thank you that with such sacrifices you are pleased.
-I pray that you would pour out your fire on our sacrifices.
+I pray that you would pour out your Spirit on our sacrifices.

 'Do not be overcome by evil, but overcome evil with good.’